International Conference on Romanticism

 - Paula Feldman, Department of English, University of South

-- Collins-Frohlich, Department of English, College of Charleston
+- Jesslyn Collins-Frohlich, Department of English, College of Charleston

-- Lauren Ravalico, Department of French, College of Charleston
+- Lauren Ravalico, Assistant Professor of French and Francophone Studies, College of Charleston

 - Amy Emm, Department of Modern Languages, Literatures & Cultures, The Citadel